digital | visual | cultural 2 — “digital visual publics”

 St. John’s College, Oxford, January 7 & 8, 2019

-The two day gathering on 7 and 8 January will be hosted at St. John’s College, Oxford.
-Here we will assemble a group of scholars and practitioners to discuss the ways in which digital visualising technologies are convening different types of publics across cities and heritage organisations.
+The two day gathering on 7 and 8 January was hosted at St. John’s College, Oxford.
+Here we assembled a group of scholars and practitioners to discuss the ways in which digital visualising technologies are convening different types of publics across cities and heritage organisations.

-Structured around the themes of digital urban publics and the imagined pasts of urban heritage, each of the two days will foster dialogue between media theorists and digital humanities professionals, digital designers, cultural geographers and urban campaigners.
-Anchored by keynotes and fleshed out by dynamic panels and discussants, we’re thrilled to host such an impressive congress of digital media scholars and professionals.
+Structured around the themes of digital urban publics and the imagined pasts of urban heritage, each of the two days fostered dialogue between media theorists and digital humanities professionals, digital designers, cultural geographers and urban campaigners.
+Anchored by keynotes and fleshed out by dynamic panels and discussants, we were thrilled to host such an impressive congress of digital media scholars and professionals.

 ‘Publics’ and Smart Cities—Jan 7th

-Our first day will take four cuts through the digital, visual and cultural in urban settings.
-Examining environmental data, urban screens both large and small, storytelling about urban change, and engagements with future urban technologies, we will draw academics and practitioners into conversation to consider the various ways in which publics — both actual and projected — intersect and gather around digital/visual media and technologies.
-The academics and practitioners will each be invited to speak for 20 minutes, followed by a 20 minute session of discussant facilitated dialogue and open time for questions.
-The sessions are as follows:
+Our first day took four cuts through the digital, visual and cultural in urban settings.
+Examining environmental data, urban screens both large and small, storytelling about urban change, and engagements with future urban technologies, we drew academics and practitioners into conversation to consider the various ways in which publics — both actual and projected — intersect and gather around digital/visual media and technologies.
+The sessions were as follows:

 —Scott Rodgers (Birkbeck College, University of London) in conversation with Clare Walton and Phillipa Tipper (Community Action Milton Keynes).
 Moderated by Oliver Zanzetti (University of Oxford, SoGE).